 Gmail Web inline action buttons

-Remember how you had to open an email just to get to the attachment, even though all you really wanted was just the attachment?
+Remember how you had to open an email to get to the attachment, even though all you wanted was just the attachment?
 You don’t have to do that anymore.
 With the new Gmail web interface, attachments are displayed right below an email listing.
-Furthermore, the moment you mouseover on an email, you get inline action buttons that let you perform the most frequently used actions.
-From left to right, the four inline icons let you take a message and archive it, delete it, mark it read or unread or snooze it.
+Furthermore, the moment you mouse over an email, you get inline action buttons that let you perform the most frequently used actions.
+From left to right, the four inline icons let you take a message and archive it, delete it, mark it read or unread, or snooze it.
 Yes, you can now snooze emails.

 Snooze and reminders about emails